albertomata8/Plataforms-proyect/README.md

 # Plataforms-proyect
-The proyect consist on creating a 2D videogame using the library pygame.
+The proyect consist on creating a 2D videogame in python using the library pygame.